fredpdavis/oshealab_genomic_scripts/README.md

 ### 1. Setup your project directory

-- Login to helix
+- Login to biowulf

-    - on Mac: open the Terminal program, and type `ssh helix.nih.gov`, press enter, and enter your password when prompted
+    - on Mac: open the Terminal program, and type `ssh biowulf.nih.gov`, press enter, and enter your password when prompted

-    - on Windows: download and run [PuTTY](https://www.putty.org) to ssh into helix.nih.gov, specifying your username and password
+    - on Windows: download and run [PuTTY](https://www.putty.org) to ssh into biowulf.nih.gov, specifying your username and password

 - if you don't already have one, make a projects directory on your /data share.